piquelab/sc_multiome/README.md

 - GWAS analysis in the folder `gwas`

 We used "BH" from p.adjust to calculate FDR as default approach.
-In default, we used all the genes passing filtering conditions to calculate FDR then extracting protein coding genes.
+In default, we used all the genes passing filtering conditions to calculate FDR and after that we extracte protein coding genes.